tutao/tutanota/tuta-sdk/rust/README.md

 ## iOS

 Have the iOS 17.2 SDK installed before running these.
+Also requires xcode.

 ```
 # install the iOS targets for rust